Tommytinny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This file script counts the number of directories in the PATH.
 # File: 4-global_variables
 This file script lists environment variables.
+# File: 5-local_variables
+This file script lists all local variables and environment variables, and functions.